zidarsk8/ggrc-core/README.md

 **NOTE for Windows/OSX users:** Make sure `docker` is up and running by following the [windows guide](https://docs.docker.com/engine/installation/windows/#using-docker-from-windows-command-prompt-cmd-exe) / [osx guide](https://docs.docker.com/engine/installation/mac/#from-your-shell).

+**NOTE:** Navigate to [main](https://github.com/google/ggrc-core/tree/main) branch to retrieve complete control functionality (such as create/edit/deprecate controls).
+Control functionality to create, edit & deprecate is unavailable on other branches.

 * clone the repo
 * cd to the project directory
 * Set up the necessary keys: